clojurewerkz/monger.docs/README.md

 This is a documentation site for [monger, an idiomatic Clojure MongoDB client](https://github.com/michaelklishin/monger).

+## Install Dependencies

+With Bundler:

+    bundle install --binstubs

+## How to run a development server

+    ./bin/jekyll --server

 ## How to regenerate the site

-In order to modify contents and launch dev environment, switch to Ruby 1.8.7 (JRuby and Rubinius in 1.8 mode also work fine) and run:
+In order to modify contents and launch dev environment, run:

-      jekyll
+      ./bin/jekyll

 In order to recompile haml and sass files for publishing, run